Union suit: History

 Created in Utica, New York, United States, it originated as women's wear during the 19th-century United States clothing reform efforts, as an alternative to constricting garments, and soon gained popularity among men as well.
 The first union suit was patented in 1868 as "emancipation union under flannel".
+Its etymology is unclear.
+Possibilities include a "union" of top and bottom clothing, the Union Army, and an unknown older brand.
+The topic may have been considered taboo, limiting recordkeeping.

-Traditionally made of red flannel with long arms and long legs, it buttoned up the front and had a button-up flap in the rear covering the buttocks (colloquially known as the "access hatch", "drop seat", "fireman's flap", "crap flap", and other names).
+Traditionally made of red flannel with long arms and long legs, it buttoned up the front and had a button-up flap on the rear covering the buttocks (colloquially known as the "access hatch", "drop seat", "fireman's flap", "crap flap", and other names).
 Depending on the size, some union suits can have a dozen buttons on the front to be fastened through buttonholes from the neck down to the groin area.

-The garment remained in common use in North America into the 20th century.
-As its popularity waned, it became chiefly working men's wear, increasingly replaced by two-piece long underwear, also known as "long johns".
-It was not uncommon until the mid-20th century for rural men to wear the same union suit continuously all week, or even all winter.
-Normally, no other type of underwear was worn with it.

-Union suits are still commercially available, but because of their long association with "old fashioned" usage, and presumed "unsophisticated" rural wearers, they are considered comical.
-The rear flap is also associated with humor, and in film and television the appearance of a union suit, viewed from behind, is a form of mild toilet humor.

 In Britain, this garment has often been known as "combinations".
 When made from the traditional wool as recommended by Gustav Jäger, these are "woolly combinations"—sometimes abbreviated to "woolly coms".
-In the Western US, they are known as "long handles".
+In the Western US, they are known as "long handles" or "long johns".

+Union suits are still commercially available, and come in both summer weight (white) and thermal-wear winter weight (red), but because of their long association with "old fashioned" usage, and presumed "unsophisticated" rural wearers, they may also considered somewhat comical.
+The rear flap is particularly associated with humor, and in film and television the appearance of a red union suit, viewed from behind, is a form of mild toilet humor.